-The 2010 amendment was sponsored by Republican state senator Randy Brogdon and Republican state representative Jason Murphey.
+The 2010 amendment was sponsored by Republican State Sen. Randy Brogdon and Republican State Rep. Jason Murphey.
 The measure's supporters believed that limiting the elected officials' terms would result in fresh ideas and eliminate entrenched politics.
 Opponents of term limits held that the positions required a lengthy learning process and that turnover in personnel would hinder the effectiveness and efficiency of their work.
 The state's two largest circulating newspapers, The Oklahoman and the Tulsa World, opposed State Question 747.

 "Governors' Term Limits," Vertical File, Research Division, Oklahoma Historical Society, Oklahoma City, Oklahoma.